 The kitchen is one of the most important rooms in the home.
 A good kitchen can sell a home, which is why so many homeowners look to the kitchen to raise property value.
 There’s a lot of information about kitchen remodels floating around in the ether, but here are some do’s and don’ts to help get you started.

-1. Do make plans.
+1. Do Make Plans

 Rushing your plans only increases your chances of messing something up along the way.
-Take as much time as you need to lay out all the details, big and small.
+Take as much time as you need to lay out of all the details, big and small.

-2. Do set a budget.
+2. Do Set a Budget